-Question: Will four games per week be permitted if on one of the three playing dates a doubleheader is played?
-Answer: Yes Question: What will be the maximum number of games permitted for the season?
-Answer: This has not changed it will still remain at 20.
-Question: May a postponed game be played in addition to the games scheduled on the three playing dates in one week?
-Answer: Yes
+- 1. Will four games per week be permitted if on one of the three playing dates a doubleheader is played? - -- Yes - 2.
+What is the maximum number of games permitted for the season? - -- This has not changed it remains at 20. - 3.
+May a postponed game be played in addition to the games scheduled on the three playing dates in one week? - -- Yes.